Efficient Hydrogen Production with Ultrasonics

 - Transport of electrolytes towards and away from electrodes

-Cleaning and activation of surfaces
+Ultrasonic Cleaning and Activation of Electrode Surfaces

 Mass transfer is one of the crucial factors influencing reaction rate, speed, and yield.
 During electrolytic reactions, the reaction product, e.g. precipitates, accumulate around as well as directly on the electrode surfaces and decelerate the electrolytic conversion of fresh solution to the electrode.
 Ultrasonically promoted electrolytic processes show an increased mass transfer in the bulk solution and near the surfaces.
 Ultrasonic vibration and cavitation removes passivation layers from the electrode surfaces and keep them thereby permanently fully efficient.
 Furthermore, sonification is known to enhance reaction pathways by sonochemical effects.